 Pain versus Nociception

-Reported pain frequently does not seem to adequately reflect the tissue damage or potential tissue injury caused by trauma, surgery or an inflammatory process.
-It is important to understand that the perception of painand nociceptive input, the ‘pain signaling’ that is caused when painful stimuli activate nociceptors, are linked but are very different processes.
+A frequently seen phenomenon is that the pain scores a patient reports seem to have little to do with the severity of the trauma or the extent of the surgery the patient experienced.
+Reported and experienced pain frequently does not reflect the extent of the tissue damage or potential tissue injury caused by trauma, surgery or an inflammatory process.
+It is important to understand that the perception of pain and nociceptive input, the ‘pain signaling’ that is caused when painful stimuli activate nociceptors, are linked but are very different processes.

 Pain is a subjective and multidimensional experience that is modulated by various factors.
 It is in fact a highly processed signal.